Senate passes farm bill; food stamp fight looms in House

 It was the second time in a year that the Senate has sent a five-year farm bill to the Republican-led House, which let the bill die at the end of 2012.

-Analysts say food stamp cuts remain the legislation's make-or-break issue, given otherwise broad similarities between the two versions.
+Analysts say food stamp cuts are the legislation's make-or-break issue, given otherwise broad similarities between the two versions.

 While the Senate would trim food stamps by $4 billion over a decade, the bill awaiting debate in the House calls for a $20 billion cut, the largest in a generation.
 Some 2 million people, or 4 percent of enrollment, would lose benefits.